moe0277/gsescraper/README.md

 1. **status**: scrapes the password, status, and other values for environments specified in the .ini file.
 1. **clean**: runs the UCM Clean All recipe against the envrionments specified.
-1. **passwordreset**: runs the UCM Password reset recipe against the environments specified.
+1. **passwordreset**: (DEPRECATED) runs the UCM Password reset recipe against the environments specified.

 For the **status** mode, it also generates a *gsescraper.xlsx* file containing the results of the status scrape.